 This factor is at the heart of why civilization has proved so beneficial to mankind.
 People in many, perhaps most, simple or “primitive” societies experience a level of personal insecurity and violence which most Westerners would find utterly intolerable.
 Without the over-arching control provided by an organized state, one of whose primary functions is to provide law and order to its inhabitants, small-scale societies often live in a condition of constant low-level but lethal warfare.

-This is not to say that simple societies do not have rich oral cultures, or are incapable of creating beautiful artefacts.
+This is not to say that simple societies do not have rich oral cultures, or are incapable of creating beautiful artifacts.
 Individuals living in societies which lack urban settlements and literacy are in no way inferior to members of societies which do.
 On the contrary, it has been argued that the constant alertness and shrewdness required to thrive in hunter-gatherer bands or small-scale farming societies culls the weaker, less savvy individuals, whereas more advanced communities allow its weaker members to survive.

 Indeed, this is the point: an ordered, civilized society allows a weakling like Ludwig van Beethoven to survive childhood, and then to work as a professional musician.
 We can probably assume that he contributed more to humanity in this role than as a members of a hunter-gatherer war band.